UKCloud/documentation/articles/openstack/ostack-how-basic-heat-template.md

 ## Next steps

 ### Generate a heat template for your existing environment.
-Flame a standalone tool to convert your existing environment into a heat template.
+Flame a standalone tool to convert from an existing environment into a heat template.
 More information is available at https://github.com/openstack/flame

 The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack.